mitranim/fpx/docs/html/partials/fun.md

 <a href="https://en.wikipedia.org/wiki/Function_composition_(computer_science)" target="_blank">composition</a>
 of the given functions.

-Flows values right-to-left, symmetrical to normal nested function calls.
+Flows values right-to-left, similarly to direct nested function calls.
 See [`pipe`](#-pipe-funs-) for the opposite direction.

 ```js